Gageperrin/it-notes/aws/networking-specialty.md

 A proxy server in a subnet will accept traffic on a proxy server port (usually port 3128) and conditionally forward traffic to the Internet if the URL is not filtered out.
 ## VPC Peering

 VPC peering is a direct encrypted network link between two VPCs.
 It works in the same or cross-region and same or cross-account.
-It is possible to have public hostnames resovle to private IPs.
+It is possible to have public hostnames resolve to private IPs.
 Same region security groups can reference peer security groups.
 VPC Peering does not support transitive peering between many VPCs.
 It only connects one VPC to one other VPC.
 VPC Peering connections cannot be created where there is overlap in the VPC CIDRs.
 It is best practice to never use the same address ranges in multiple VPCs.

 Security groups are tied to a VPC in a region.
 They are attached to ENIs and can reference each other.
 In the same region, security groups can reference each other.
 In the same account they can use just security group ID, in different accounts they should reference `account ID/SG ID`.
 This cannot be done across AWS regions.
 NACLs are required instead across regions.